mjlewis1112/my-fixes-madison/README.md

 ~~+ Use left and right [margin: auto](https://developer.mozilla.org/en-US/docs/Web/CSS/margin#more_examples) to center both the [header element](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/header) and [article elements](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/article) horizontally on the page.~~

-+ Horizontally center the header [h1 elements](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/Heading_Elements) and use the font and text-transform properties to visually distinguish elements with the .small class from the other h1. ~~Set it to 900-weight, Lato font (with a sans-serif fallback),~~ in all caps. ~~And make it noticeably smaller in size (but not too small).~~
+~~+ Horizontally center the header [h1 elements](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/Heading_Elements) and use the font and text-transform properties to visually distinguish elements with the .small class from the other h1.
+Set it to 900-weight, Lato font (with a sans-serif fallback),~~ in all caps. ~~And make it noticeably smaller in size (but not too small).~~

 ~~+ Use the float property to position the article figure on the right-hand side of the text.~~